raceintospace/raceintospace/doc/manual/manual.md

 ### Apollo / Soyuz Capsule

 This is a three-person capsule, capable of all docking and lunar missions (except direct ascent), and can accomplish any Duration level.
-It does not need a kicker to go to the Moon, and does not require a docking module in order to dock with a lunar module.
+It does not need a kicker to go to the Moon, and does not require a separate docking module in order to dock with a lunar module.

 ### XMS-2 / Lapot Minishuttle